Pence: I'll likely never see eye to eye with Trump on Jan. 6 - WTMJ

 “I just say enough is enough,” he said, adding that “we’re going to stand strong for freedom.”

 Pence also hit upon several favorite themes of conservative Republicans, emphasizing the need for states to shore up voter integrity around the country.
-He also praised law enforcement as heroes, suggesting that “Black lives are not endangered by police.
+He praised law enforcement as heroes, saying, “Black lives are not endangered by police.
 Black lives are saved by police every day.”

 He also pushed back against “critical race theory,” which seeks to reframe the narrative of American history.